 CHECK OUT OUR PUPPY SHOPPING LIST FOR NEW PUPPIES!

-I CAN NOT EXPRESS ENOUGH….
-HOW HELPFUL A GOOD CHEW STICK OR TOY CAN BE!
+A GOOD CHEW STICK OR TOY CAN BE REALLY HELPFUL DURING CRATE TRAINING!

-I recommend the Beef Gullet sticks on Chewy.com!
-They are half the price of the ones you can get at most Pet Stores and puppies LOVE them!
+Our puppies recommend the Beef Gullet sticks on Chewy.com!
+Half the price of the ones you get at Pet Stores!

-Separation Stress and Seperation anxiety – When we move this puppy into our home, we’re actually separating them from the only family they’ve ever known, so it should be no surprise that there will be some initial signs of anxiety and even grief.
+Separation Stress and Seperation anxiety – When you bring home a puppy you are separating them from the only family they’ve ever known, so you may see some signs of anxiety but this will passrat her quickly, usually a few days.

 There will be a transition period for every puppy in a new home.
 Some do take it harder then others, doesn’t mean they have seperation anxiety even if they cry and hollar when left alone… it just means they’re normal young puppies going through some seperation stress, which is only temporary.